Smart electric drive: United States

-The trial program in the US began in January 2011 with the first customer delivery in Washington, DC.
-A total of 250 units were made available for leasing at a price of US$599 per month for a period of 48 months and 60000 km, plus US$2,500 due at signing.
+The trial program in the US began in January 2011 with the first customer delivery in Washington, D.C.
+A total of 250 units were made available for leasing at a price of US$599 per month for a period of 48 months and 60000 km, plus $2,500 due at signing.
 This pricing is before taxes or any government tax credits or rebates available.
-The limited fleet of second-generation Smart Fortwo electric drive cars was introduced first in Portland, Oregon, Los Angeles, San Jose, California, Orlando, Florida, Austin, Detroit, Indianapolis and the Interstate 95 corridor between Washington, D.C. and Boston, including New Jersey and New York.
+The limited fleet of second-generation Smart Fortwo electric drive cars was introduced first in Portland, Oregon, Los Angeles, San Jose, California, Orlando, Florida, Austin, Detroit, Indianapolis and the Interstate 95 corridor between Washington, D.C., and Boston, including New Jersey and New York.

 In July 2011, Car2Go announced the deployment of a fleet of Smart EDs into carsharing service in San Diego before the end of 2011.
 The company stated that the carsharing electric cars will have a range of 84 mi, and, based on their experience with usage in other cities, they will most likely need to be recharged every two or three days.
 When reserving the electric car online, San Diego Car2Go members are able to see the battery's state of charge, so if the customer wants to go for an extended drive, the option is available to find the right car for that trip.

 In November 2011 fleets of 300 Smart EDs each were deployed in San Diego and Amsterdam as part of the Car2Go service.
 As of December 2012, a total of 527 Smart EDs were registered in the US since January 2011, including 300 units deployed for Car2Go in San Diego.